top of page

 The adjective 'prudent' derives its etymological origins from the Latin word 'prudens,' which is a combination of 'pro,' meaning 'in advance,' and 'videns,' meaning 'seeing' or 'knowing.'
 This etymology conveys the essence of prudence as showing wise or careful judgment in dealing with practical matters.
 A prudent person is one who foresees potential outcomes and exercises careful discernment before making decisions, much like someone who 'sees in advance' the consequences of their actions.
 The term 'prudent' carries a connotation of sagacity and circumspection, emphasizing the importance of thoughtful consideration and foresight in navigating the complexities of life, and making decisions that are guided by wisdom and a deep understanding of potential outcomes.

-Quiz: Find the meaning of prudent
+Find the correct meaning of the adjective prudent:

 Try Again!